 To the delight of fans, the show received an official “Make it so” on season 2, ensuring that the crew of the U.S.S.
 Discovery will have more adventures among the stars.

-The most recent update on the second season of Star Trek: Discovery is a major casting announcement, with actor Ethan Peck taking on the iconic role of Vulcan science officer Spock in the series.
-This follows the debut of the first full trailer for season 2, which promised a mix of classic Star Trek characters with the compelling ensemble introduced in Discovery.
+The most recent update on the second season of Star Trek: Discovery offers a new trailer, a premiere date, and the first look at actor Ethan Peck as Vulcan science officer Spock in the series.
+All of this follows the debut of the first full trailer for season 2, which promised a mix of classic Star Trek characters with the compelling ensemble introduced in Discovery.

-There’s no official premiere date for the second season yet, but here’s everything we know about Star Trek: Discovery season 2 so far.
+The official premiere date for the second season is January 17, 2019.
+Here’s everything we know about Star Trek: Discovery season 2 so far.

 The return of Spock

-Star Trek: Discovery is getting an extra dose of logic in season 2 with the addition of beloved franchise character Spock.
+Star Trek: Discovery will get an extra dose of logic in season 2 with the addition of beloved franchise character Spock.

 The half-human, half-Vulcan science officer of the USS Enterprise will be played by actor Ethan Peck in Discovery, with the character expected to play a key role in the events of the second season.

 Thanks to the Nimoy family for your open arms, warm welcome, smiling curiosity and support, for making me feel worthy, as I embrace and take into my heart the iconic half alien we know as Mr. Spock.
 It is an incomparable honor. ???????? #StarTrekDiscovery #LLAP pic.twitter.com/jEXG1T253Z